Daguhh/naivecalendar/README.rst

 You can edit parameters :

-- calendar content : **<theme>.cfg** files in theme folder
+- calendar content : **<theme>.cfg**
-- calendar appearance : **<theme>.rasi** files in themes folder
+- calendar appearance : **<theme>.rasi**

 .. warning::

-   adjusting content that can induce row number variation may require editing calendar shape too
+   adjusting content that can induce row number variation may require editing calendar shape too.
+See more details in .cfg files.

 Some `themes are avaibles <https://framagit.org/Daguhh/naivecalendar/-/blob/master/docs/themes.rst>`_, you can set them by typing *theme* in rofi prompt or temporarily load them with '--theme' argument.
-You can create your own `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file too and just place it in *naivecalendar/themes*.
+You can create your own `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file too and just place it in *~/.config/naivecalendar/themes*.

 You can start from a copy of "officials" themes::